Craiel/UnityVFX/README.md

 Basic VFX System using Craiel GameData with support for Audio, Particle Systems, Particle Modifiers, Custom and Fixed Timing and other helpers.

-**WARNING**: This package is work an progress and not ready for Production
+**WARNING**: This package is work in progress and not ready for Production

 ## Getting Started